roryl/lucee-book/sqlrdbms.md

 * Sybase

 ##Configuring Datasources
-Access to the SQL database is setup by configuring a datasource in the Lucee Admin or in your Application.cfc
+Access to the SQL database is setup by configuring a datasource in the Lucee Admin or in an Application.cfc

 ###Lucee Admin